Can Bearded Dragons Eat Mice & What are the Risk?

 Should bearded dragons eat mice?

-Bearded dragons should not eat mice but they can eat pinkies.
+Bearded dragons should not eat mice as adults but they can eat mice pups, pinkies.
 However, it is a pet owners choice and not necessary nor a natural part of their diet.
 A bearded dragons core diet consists of leafy greens, vegetables, and insects.
 Mice can also carry disease and outbreaks of diseases such as Salmonella have been associated with feeder mice.

 References